Red Sox vs. Giants Player Props Betting Odds

 Devers Stats

-- Rafael Devers has put up 98 hits with 22 doubles, 25 home runs and 34 walks.
+- Rafael Devers has collected 98 hits with 22 doubles, 25 home runs and 34 walks.
 He has driven in 76 runs with two stolen bases.

 Devers Recent Games